zabroski/project-2/README.md

 - Brief description of your app
 - Screenshot/video of your project
 - A link to your deployed app

-**Refer to the [project worksheet](https://git.generalassemb.ly/wdi-nyc-bananas/project-2/blob/master/project-worksheet.md) file in this repo for structuring your README.**

 ## A Note on Plagiarism